anthonylhowardjr/anthonylhowardjr/README.md

     </ul>
 </div>

-My name is Anthony Howard and I'm a Senior Full-Stack Software Engineer working for the nations #1 mortgage lender.
+My name is Anthony Howard and I'm a Senior Full-Stack Software Engineer working for Rocket Mortage.

 I have many years of experience under my belt and looking to build something cool.